docelic/slapd-viper/README.md

 a fatal error.

-It is vital for Viper to be aware of server's schema (which comes from the schemaLDIF file).
-The server surely won't work properly if the schema file in LDIF format is missing, or is not up to date with the server's schema.
+It is vital for Viper to be aware of server's schema (which comes from the `schemaLDIF` config option).
+The server won't work optimally if the schema file in LDIF format is missing, or is not up to date with the server's schema.

 However, we issue a warning and allow startup without it, because you are